 All the nice clothes, suits, tight dresses and other outfits you used to wear now require a little more thought.
 Sharing stories on World Ostomy Day helps normalise what stoma patients go through every day, which is great.
 The ostomy bag should be viewed as no different than a hearing aid, a prosthetic limb or hopefully even spectacles.
 But, most of us are a little conscience and if we ourselves aren’t too self-conscious it seems other people are as well.
 Forever pointing out that the bottom of the bag is peeking out from under your shirt or other clothes.
 People tell you out of a sense of duty, but it does make one feel unnecessarily self-conscious.
 Trust me, I am aware of the bag being there 24/7 and if shows every now and then, so be it.

-Two years ago, I was gifted a new lease on life and the stoma bag is a daily reminder.
+Two years ago, I was gifted a new lease on life and my stoma bag is a daily reminder.
 It has undoubtedly changed my life, but it is not the burden people imagine it to be.
 A great support structure really helps and knowing that there are others going about their daily lives who are also wearing a stoma bag really makes things easier.
 That’s why these days when people point at the slightly inflated bulge under my shirt where my bag is I tell them without any hesitation or embarrassment, “That’s my bag baby!”